 Collagen is one of the most abundant proteins in the human body.
-It is made from the amino acids glycine, proline, and hydroxyproline and can be found in our connective tissues, tendons, bones, and cartilage [1, 2].
+It is made from the amino acids glycine, proline, and hydroxyproline and can be found in our connective tissues, tendons, bones, and cartilage.

 As we age, we produce less collage and what we have begins to break down.
-Although this is unavoidable, certain lifestyle factors can increase collagen breakdown, such as smoking, excessive alcohol intake, excessive sun exposure, and poor diet [3, 4, 5, 6, 7].
+Although this is unavoidable, certain lifestyle factors can increase collagen breakdown, such as smoking, excessive alcohol intake, excessive sun exposure, and poor diet.

-Collagen supplementation is popular to help target and treat signs of aging by boosting hydration and reducing the appearance of fine lines and wrinkles.
-Collagen supplements may even help to treat joint pain, improve bone health, and boost muscle mass when combined with resistance training [8, 9, 10].
+Collagen supplements are found in the form of specific collagen peptides, and it's often hydrolyzed collagen, meaning it's easier for the body to absorb and utilize.
+Supplements are popular to support hair, skin, and nails.
+Specifically, they help target and treat signs of aging by boosting hydration and reducing the appearance of fine lines and wrinkles.
+Supplementing with collagen also supports connective tissue and can treat joint pain, improve bone health, and boost muscle mass when combined with resistance training.

 Collagen Health Benefits

-- One of the most popular uses for collagen is for skin health.
-Studies have found that collagen supplementation can help to improve skin appearance of fine lines and wrinkles by increasing the skin's hydration and elasticity.
-Collagen supplements may also boost collagen production along with the production of other important compounds for skin structure, such as elastin and fibrillin [8, 11].
+One of the most popular uses for collagen is for skin health.
+Studies have found that collagen supplementation can help to improve skin appearance of fine lines and wrinkles by increasing the skin hydration and skin elasticity.
+Taking collagen as part of your skin care routine may also boost collagen production along with the production of other important compounds for skin structure, such as elastin and fibrillin [8, 11].

-- Because collagen is a protein, taking collagen supplementation along with regular resistance training can help to boost lean body mass.
-Although effective, collagen supplementation isn’t any different than supplementing with whey protein supplements [10, 13].
+Because collagen is a protein, taking collagen along with regular resistance training can help to boost lean body mass.
+Although effective, collagen supplementation isn't any different than supplementing with whey protein supplements .

 What is Biotin?

-Biotin is a B-complex vitamin, also known as vitamin B7 or vitamin H. This vitamin is known for its role in energy production but is also a very popular beauty supplement for radiant hair, skin and nails.
-Additionally, biotin is an essential vitamin during pregnancy to help with fetal development [14, 15].
+Biotin is a B vitamin, also known as vitamin B7 or vitamin H. This vitamin is known for its role in energy production but is also a very popular beauty supplement for radiant hair, skin and nails.
+Additionally, biotin is one of the essential nutrients during pregnancy to help with fetal development.